riceissa/issarice.com/wiki/open-philanthropy-project-non-grant-funding.md

 As of April 2017 I am not aware of any central location for this information (other than this page).

-# Prize money

-[Distill Prize](http://distill.pub/prize/) is financially supported by Open Phil:

-> The Distill Prize has a $125,000 USD initial endowment, funded by Chris Olah,
-> Greg Brockman, Jeff Dean, DeepMind, and the Open Philanthropy Project.
-> Logistics for the prize are handled by the Open Philanthropy Project.

 # Consultants

 For consultants, the exact payment amount is not public.